NATO forces demonstrate rapid HIMARS deployment and joint fires capabilities

+U.S. Soldiers assigned to 3rd Battalion, 321st Field Artillery Regiment participate in a High Mobility Artillery Rocket System Rapid Infiltration mission in Germany and Norway, March 23-27, 2025.
+The HIRAIN mission demonstrated NATO forces' capability to rapidly and jointly deploy the High Mobility Artillery Rocket System worldwide, enabling long-range precision fires to achieve maximum impact on the battlefield.
+The operation saw U.S., Norwegian, and Belgian forces working together to transport HIMARS from Ramstein Air Base, Germany, to Norway, culminating in fully integrated fire missions.
+(U.S. Army video by Pfc.
+Brent Lee)

-Missions.
-(U.S. Army video by Spc.
-Hunter Carpenter) “Atoms” by Ukiyo (PRS) is licensed under De Wolfe Music Library.
-To request a copy of this 5th Mobile Public Affairs Detachment’s license please email team@dewolfemusic.com
+“Atoms” by Ukiyo (PRS) is licensed under De Wolfe Music Library.
+To request a copy of this 5th Mobile Public Affairs Detachment’s license, please email team@dewolfemusic.com.

 |Date Taken: